BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Technology's nothing to sneeze at.
-    Only one event in history has markedly changed human prosperity: the invention of the first commercially successful steam engine, in 1712¹.
+    Only one historical event has truly changed the course of human prosperity: the invention of the first commercially successful steam engine, in 1712¹.
     <div align="center">
       <img style="width: 70vw;" src="https://bradleyculley.github.io/images/industrial-revolution.png" />
       <div style="font-size: 14px; font-style: italic;">From an essay titled "There was only one industrial revolution" (https://lukemuehlhauser.com/there-was-only-one-industrial-revolution).
 Good title.</div>